huggingface/blog/sdxl_jax.md

 The catch of this process is that it requires all input, intermediate, and output shapes to be **static**, meaning that they must be known in advance.
 Every time we change the shapes a new and costly compilation process will be triggered again.
 JIT compilation is ideal for services that can be designed around static shapes: compilation runs once, and then we take advantage of super-fast inference times.

 Image generation is well-suited for JIT compilation.
 If we always generate the same number of images and they have the same size, then the output shapes are constant and known in advance.
 The text inputs are also constant: by design, Stable Diffusion and SDXL use fixed-shape embedding vectors (with padding) to represent the prompts typed by the user.
-Therefore, we can write JAX code that relies on fixed shapes and that can be greatly optimized!
+Therefore, we can write JAX code that relies on fixed shapes, and that can be greatly optimized!

 #### High-performance throughput for high batch sizes